sanahmed/PhaME/docs/introduction/introduction.rst

 Selecting genes for molecular evolutionary analyses
 -------------------------------------------------------
 To perform selection analyses using PAML or HyPhy, codon alignments of genes are required.
 Based on the position of SNPs in the reference genome, if a SNP is within a coding region and if that coding region does not have a gap, they are extracted from the core genome alignment.
-The nucleotide sequences of the genes are then translated to protein sequences, aligned using the program `mafft`, and then reverse translated back to nucleotide using the perl code `pal2nal.pl` from http://www.bork.embl.de/pal2nal/.
+The nucleotide sequences of the genes are translated to protein sequences, aligned using the program mafft 8, and then reverse translated back to nucleotide using the Perl code pal2nal.pl from http://www.bork.embl.de/pal2nal/.

 Molecular Evoluationary analyses
 ------------------------------------

-The set of gene alignments are then used for molecular evolutionary analyses using either PAML [Yang 2007]_ or HyPhy [Pond 2005]_.
-PAML is run twice for the same gene using two differnt models (`model=0` and `model=2`), first that sets one omega ratio for all branches and another that sets different omega ratios for all lineages.
-For the first model, additional parameter variation model that specifies, neutral (1), selection (2), beta and omega ratio between 0 and 1 (7), and beta, omega and an additional omega is run.
-For the Model 2 with variable omega ratios across all branches, the model with one omega across all sites are used.
-If HyPhy is selected, it uses the aBSREL (adaptive Branch-Site Random Effects Likelihood) model.
+The set of gene alignments are used for molecular evolutionary analyses using either PAML [Yang 2007]_ or HyPhy.
+Both packages can test for the presence of positively selected sites and lineages by allowing the dN/dS ratio (ω) to vary among sites and lineages.
+The adaptive branch-site REL test for episodic diversification (aBSREL) model in the HyPhy package is used to detect instances of episodic diversifying and positive selection.
+If PAML is selected, the M1a-M2a and M7- M8 nested models are implemented.
+In the latter case, the likelihood ratio test between the null models (M1a and M8) and the alternative model (M2a and M7) at a significance cutoff of 5% provides information on how the genes are evolving.
+The results for each gene are then summarized in a table containing information on whether the gene is evolving under positive, neutral, or negative selection, along with p-values.
+HyPhy is run with a model, which specifically looks for sign of positive selection in given sets of genes.
+The analysis produces a list of JSON files corresponding to each gene which can be uploaded to vision.hyphy.org/absrel for further analysis.
+We opted to provide PAML as an option, however we recommend using HyPhy for large projects due to its speed and concise output.

 References
 --------------